greenorbitspace/hub/userguide/content/en/docs/glossary/w/wind-vector-measurement.md

 ---
 title: Wind Vector Measurement
 ref: wind-vector-measurement
+weight: 1
+exported_at: '2025-06-16T15:02:54.670763+00:00'
-description: A wind vector measurement refers to the quantitative assessment of wind speed and direction at a specific location.
-This measurement is typically represented as a vector, indicating both the magnitude (speed) and the direction from which the wind is blowing.
+definition: A wind vector measurement is a quantitative assessment of the speed and direction of wind at a specific location.
+It is typically represented as an arrow, where the length indicates wind speed and the direction of the arrow indicates the wind's direction.
+This measurement is crucial for various applications, including meteorology, aviation, and environmental studies.
-notion_page_id: 214d6625-c679-80fd-a39a-d178cc9cf4ac
-exported_at: '2025-06-16T14:22:40.692475+00:00'
 tags:
 - Research
-category:
+- Standards
+id: GL225
+categories:
 - Space & Technology
-id: GL225
 ---